ivobeerens-nl/blog/content/blog/2014/07/vmware-horizon-view-optimization-guide-windows-7-windows-8-white-paper-update/index.md

   - "windows-7"
   - "windows-8"
 author: Ivo Beerens
+url: /2014/07/23/vmware-horizon-view-optimization-guide-windows-7-windows-8-white-paper-update/
 ---

+VMware released an updated version of the “VMware Horizon with View Optimization Guide for Windows 7 and Windows 8” whitepaper.
+This white paper discuss the necessary information for optimizing a Windows 7 or Windows 8 virtual desktop image for VMware Horizon View using the Microsoft Deployment Toolkit (MDT) or use a script-based approach.

 The updated (July 15, 2014) “VMware Horizon with View Optimization Guide for Windows 7 and Windows 8” whitepaper can be found here.
 [Link](https://www.VMware.com/resources/techresources/10157?utm_content=buffer99b4d&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer)